 But you can take your time on research for the beaches and hikes.
 Most beaches and trails do not have a capacity limit so long as you go during the right time of the day.
 You just need to pick your favorite spots before landing in Hawaii.

-and restaurants will give you a great outline for your trip.
-You can then fill in the hikes, beaches, spas and nightlife.
+and restaurants will give you a great outline of your trip.
+You can then fill in the hikes, beaches, spas, and nightlife.
 A beautiful and unforgettable Hawaiian vacation should quickly come into focus, and you can be confident that you’ve picked the activities and locations that suit your personal tastes.

-You’ve effectively choose your own adventure.
+You’ve effectively chosen your own adventure.
 Take that, universe!

 Nothing is set in stone during a trip.
 Flights can be delayed, tours can be canceled and you may even experience inclement weather.
 But don’t fret.
 You’ve done a ton of research, and you’re armed with knowledge.
 Knowledge that will help you roll with the punches should mother nature start to swing haymakers at you.
 Heck, you might even experience a massive volcanic eruption that grounds all planes during your stay (if this scares you, then you may want to look into a trip insurance).

 But you know what you want, you know all about your favorite island and you’ll make the best of it come what may.
 The same can’t be said for those who just wing it.